open-AIMS/ereefs-visualisation-portal-static-website/README.md

 The publishing process includes a post render script to minify the javascript files.
 See the `./.github/workflows/publish.yml` for details.

+For some reason this is not displaying css correctly.
+Publishing manually may be required.

 ## Styling

 Several eReefs websites exist, which are linked to in the drop down menu of this website.
 This website has been styled with the [Flatly](https://bootswatch.com/flatly/) theme, modified to align with the CSIRO website as it is likely the one most difficult to change.